Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 Bricklet cables as well as lots of screws, spacers, nuts and washers.

 Screws, spacers, nuts and washers are packed in mounting kits.
-These are standarized kits and are not specially composed for this starter kit.
+These are standardized kits and are not specially composed for this starter kit.
 Get the necessary parts you need for each step from all mounting kits.
 For your own modifications there are more mounting parts included then necessary.